ProTop includes two scripts for managing Progress database log files.

 To make this work:

 Now lgrot.sh will run for the database friendlyName you have defined at 1 minute past midnight every Sunday.
-It copies the current database log file (and .lic file) to your database log archive directory appended with the week number of the year and then truncates (prolog) the current database log file.
+It copies the current database log file (and .lic file) to your database log archive directory.
+It is named for the unique ProTop friendly-name of the database in your dblist.cfg so if you have more than one database on the same server the archives will still be unique.
+It is appended with the week number of the year and then truncates (prolog) the actual database log file.

-NOTE: Create a new lgrot.sh entry in your schedule.[custid].cfg for each database you want the log truncated.
-Be sure the name of the .err file is unique to the database.
+NOTE: Create a new lgrot.sh entry in your schedule.[custid].cfg for each database you want the log truncated for.
+Be sure the name of the .err file includes the database's friendly name.
 This way, the log rotation for another database will not overwrite it.

 NOTE: This script overwrites the weekly archives on a yearly basis.
 If you want more granular control over log file archive retention, use bin/logrotate.sh, described next.